RobertoBorges/AspNetCoreWebApi6/Readme.md

 For more samples to get started with GitHub Action workflows to deploy to Azure: https://github.com/Azure/actions-workflow-samples

-To run this on your environment, in GitHub create the following Secrets:
+In GitHub create the following Secrets:

 	AZURE_WEBAPP_PUBLISH_PROFILE
 	TENANTID